amitkaps/DataSciencePython/installation.md

 And there's a button: `clone or download`.
 Please download the files.

+## Check installation

+To test your installation, change to the tutorial directory, and run:

+    $ python check.env

+If the required packages are present, you will see the message:

+    $ OK.
+All required items installed.

+If you see message to install particular package(s), please install them using the command:

+    $ conda install <package name>

 ## Python Basics
 If you want to start learning / brushup your basics python programming skills, here is the material you can use - http://anandology.com/python-practice-book/getting-started.html